Gun Grease vs Gun Oil: Which to Use Where (2026 Guide)

 Today's firearm community analyzes data constantly.
 Slow-motion footage reveals micro-movements inside the BCG.
 High-speed cameras show carbon flow patterns.
 As knowledge grows, lubrication evolves.

-1. Training & Competition – High-quality oil for fluid cycling
+1. Training & Competition — High-quality oil for fluid, fast cycling

-2. Duty or Defensive Setup – Balanced oil with light grease reinforcement
+2. Duty or Defensive Setup — Oil on the BCG with light grease on cam pin and lugs

 For a deeper dive into our lubrication philosophy and product options, explore our dedicated collection here: